DovAmir/httpclientAuthHelper/README.md

 # Httpclient Authentication Helper

 ## What is it?
-A library that helps authenticate Httpclient 3  with services that use  NTLM, KERBEROS, SSL authentications.
+A library that helps authenticate Httpclient 3  with services that use  NTLM, KERBEROS and SSL authentication.

-The design goals are to be unobstrusive and simple to use.
+The design goal is to be as simple as possible to use.
-The library uses default configurations that apply to 99% of the use cases, so that the developer wont have to concern himself with the details of his chosen authentication mechansim.
+The library uses default configurations that apply to 99% of the use cases, so that the developer wont have to concern himself with the details of his chosen authentication mechanism.

 The main features are:

+CredentialsUtils:

+* support basic  authenticaion
+* route request through a proxy
-* support NTLM v1 and NTLMv2
+* support NTLM v1 and NTLMv2  (httpclient3.x does not support NTLMv2 and support NTLMv1 only with the JCFIS package )
-* support KERBEROS without the need for external files (login.conf,krb.ini )
+* support KERBEROS without the need for any external configuration files (login.conf , krb.ini )

+SSLUtils:

-* support SSL in 3 modes- trust all certificates, trust JDK truststore (cacerts), trust custom truststore
+support SSL in 3 modes-
+* trust all certificates,
+* trust JDK truststore (cacerts),
+* trust custom truststore

+AuthUtils:

+vairious tools
+* logging for security
+* cryptography providers
-* vairious tools - logging for security, cryptography providers, use browser user agent, handle gzipped response, etc...
+* use browser user agent
+* handle gzipped response
+ and more ...

 ## How to use?

 Example:
 ```
     /*
-        example 1: connect to a service on a windows iis server that is protected by NTLMv2
+        Example a: connect to a service on a windows iis server that is protected by NTLMv2
         and has a self signed certificate
     */
         DefaultHttpClient httpclient = new DefaultHttpClient();

-    AuthUtils.trustAllSSLCertificates();
+        SSLUtils.trustAllSSLCertificates();
-    AuthUtils.setNTLMCredentials(client, new UsernamePasswordCredentials("xxx", "xxx"), "mydomain");
+        CredentialsUtils.setNTLMCredentials(client, new UsernamePasswordCredentials("xxx", "xxx"), "mydomain");

         client.executeMethod(httpget);

     /*
-        example 2: connect to a service  that is protected by KERBEROS
+        Example a: connect to a service  that is protected by KERBEROS
         and has a  certificate  whose CA is in my JDK trust store.
         The service returns a gziped json response and accepts only for browser user agents.
         also this will log the kerberos handshake